Post: How to Use Predictive Analytics in Executive Hiring: A Step-by-Step Guide

 - Consistency: Were role profiles coded using the same taxonomy across years?
 If your firm changed competency frameworks mid-period, map old framework codes to new ones before training begins.

 - Recency weighting: Hiring markets shift.
-Records older than five years may reflect a talent supply and organizational context that no longer applies.
+Records older than five years reflect a talent supply and organizational context that no longer applies.
 Weight recent outcomes more heavily or establish a rolling window.

 - Demographic fields: Identify whether any protected class data was inadvertently captured and, if so, whether it needs to be removed or isolated before model training to prevent direct discrimination encoding.

-APQC benchmarking data shows that organizations with standardized HR data governance frameworks achieve significantly higher data readiness scores for analytics deployment — the investment in data standards before the analytics layer is not overhead, it is the enabling condition.
+APQC benchmarking data shows that organizations with standardized HR data governance frameworks achieve significantly higher data readiness scores for analytics deployment.
+The investment in data standards before the analytics layer is not overhead — it is the enabling condition.

 Output of this step: a clean, labeled dataset with consistent fields, documented exclusions, and a data dictionary that governs all future record entry.
 This dataset is your single source of truth for model training and validation.
+See also: how to build a single source of truth and unifying your business data.

 Step 3 — Select Your Model Approach